Jumpei-Arima/dotfiles/README.md

 ## Notes

-- `zsh/.zshrc` loads `~/.config/zsh/hidden/*.zsh`, so you can keep machine-specific settings or secrets outside Git.
 - Ghostty includes keybindings for pane navigation, splitting, and resizing.
 - Starship is themed to show Git status and active language runtimes.